-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.

 - 1. Explain the differences between formative and summative assessments AND how each can enhance learner progress. - 2.
 Why is it important to create multiple assessments that not only minimize sources of bias but also identify all students' learning needs?
 Be specific in your answer. - 3.
 How will you ensure that descriptive feedback will engage learners in analyzing their own progress?
 Refer to research in your answer. - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.